 How to trade and invest in metaverse stocks

 You can get exposure to Metaverse stocks by trading or investing.
-When trading, you’ll be using spread bets or CFDs to speculate on the price of the underlying asset rising or falling – without taking ownership of any shares.
+When trading, you’ll be using CFDs to speculate on the price of the underlying asset rising or falling – without taking ownership of any shares.

 Below is a direct comparison of how to trade or invest in metaverse stocks with us: